bkratz/profile-site/content/de/home/recenttalks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 75

-title: 'Recent & Upcoming Talks'
+title: 'Gehaltene Vorträge'
 subtitle:

 content: